gpbl/react-day-picker/docs/Modifiers.md

 # Use of modifiers

-Modifiers give you the full control over the appearance and the behavior of the day picker.
-You use modifiers to implement the day picker logic according to your data.
+Modifiers give you the full control over the appearance and the behavior of the date picker.
+You use modifiers to implement the different logic according to your data.

 Modifiers are _named functions_ called when rendering a day cell.
 They take the day as first argument and return a boolean value.
 For example, those functions are valid modifiers: